 The proposed novel design method for modeling larger-sized freeform surfaces has been tested with examples.
 For instance, we set up the design scene (Fig.2) to demonstrate a large conceptual surface design.
 The initial motion data was recorded in a .TRC file.
 After segmentation, each curve was displayed in Fig. 3.
-Figure 3 also shows the sizes of the intent surface: about 4m long X 2m wide X 1.5m high.
+Figure 3a shows the size of the intent surface: about 4m long X 2m wide X 1.5m high.
 It is a large-sized object.
 The segmented curves contain all raw motion data.
 Thus, they were further filtered to make them smooth with a distance threshold of 100mm.
 From this filtering process, the number of points for each curve was reduced by about 20%.
-The new curve data (points) were then fitted with NURBS curves and the curves were exchanged into Alias Studio through its .OBJ file.
-In the Studio, the input curves were further modified to form a network for surface construction (Fig. 4).
-Figure 5 shows the resulting surface with its rendering model.
+The new curve data (points) were then fitted with NURBS curves and the curves were imported into Alias Studio through its .OBJ file.
+In Alias Studio, the input curves were further modified to form a network for surface construction (Fig. 3b).

+Figure 3c shows the resulting surface with its rendering model.
 This model can be used for design evaluation.

-DISCUSSION
+4. DISCUSSION

 The proposed method is based on 3D body motion capturing.
 It is difficult for designers to generate a characteristic curve with well-defined connections.
 For example, end-points of related curves should meet together.
-Therefore, a 3D tidy-up process (or beautification) may be needed before exchanging curves into a commercial CAD package to connect curves correctly and identify design intents such as symmetry.
-On the other hand, it is necessary to modify exchanged curves in the CAD package because current CAD systems cannot support surface constructions from arbitrary curve networks.
-Otherwise, the exchanged curves can be directly used for surface modeling.
+Therefore, a 3D tidy-up process (or beautification) to connect curves correctly and identify design intents such as symmetry may be needed before exporting curves into a commercial CAD package.
+On the other hand, it is necessary to modify imported curves in the CAD package because current CAD systems cannot support surface constructions from arbitrary curve networks.
+Otherwise, the imported curves can be directly used for surface modeling.
+After discussing with designers, it was found that the isometric or perspective display of captured 3D motion from the EVaRT motion capturing software can be used for 3D visual feedback if the display is projected to the wall (or a big flat surface) through a LCD projector.

-CONCLUSIONS
+5. CONCLUSIONS

-Large-sized free-form surface design presents some challenges in practice.
-We investigated a novel surface modeling approach by utilizing a 3D motion capture system.
+Large-sized free-form surface design faces some challenges in practice.
+We investigated a novel surface modeling approach by utilising a 3D motion capture system.
 For designing a large-sized surface, a network of splines is initially set up.
-Artists or designers wearing motion marks on their hands can then change shapes of the splines with their hands.
-Literarily they can move their body freely to any positions to perform their tasks.
+Artists or designers wearing reflective markers on their hands can then change shapes of the splines with their hands.
+Literarily they can move their bodies freely to any positions to perform their tasks.
 They can also move their hands in 3D free space to detail surface characteristics by their gestures.
 All their design motions are recorded in the motion capturing system and transferred into 3D curves and surfaces correspondingly.
 From the experimental tests, it is shown that the method is useful and practical for designing large-sized freeform surfaces.